awsdocs/amazon-ec2-user-guide/doc_source/iam-policies-ec2-console.md

 # Example policies for working in the Amazon EC2 console<a name="iam-policies-ec2-console"></a>

+You must grant users the permissions they require for Amazon EC2 using IAM policies\.
 You can use IAM policies to grant users permissions to view and work with specific resources in the Amazon EC2 console\.
 You can use the example policies in the previous section; however, they are designed for requests that are made with the AWS CLI or an AWS SDK\.
+For more information, see [Example policies for working with the AWS CLI or an AWS SDK](ExamplePolicies_EC2.md) and [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) in the IAM User Guide\.

 The console uses additional API actions for its features, so these policies may not work as expected\.
 For example, a user that has permission to use only the `DescribeVolumes` API action will encounter errors when trying to view volumes in the console\.
 This section demonstrates policies that enable users to work with specific parts of the console\.
+For additional information about creating policies for the Amazon EC2 console, see the following AWS Security Blog post: [Granting Users Permission to Work in the Amazon EC2 Console](https://aws.amazon.com/blogs/security/granting-users-permission-to-work-in-the-amazon-ec2-console/)\.

 **Tip**
 To help you work out which API actions are required to perform tasks in the console, you can use a service such as AWS CloudTrail\.
 For more information, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.
 If your policy does not grant permission to create or modify a specific resource, the console displays an encoded message with diagnostic information\.
 You can decode the message using the [DecodeAuthorizationMessage](https://docs.aws.amazon.com/STS/latest/APIReference/API_DecodeAuthorizationMessage.html) API action for AWS STS, or the [decode\-authorization\-message](https://docs.aws.amazon.com/cli/latest/reference/sts/decode-authorization-message.html) command in the AWS CLI\.